 SIM is used for businesses to check which item was sold and the exact cost.
 SIM is typically used in industries that sell unique items like cars, real estate, and jewelry.

-How Daasity Makes eCommerce Analytics Easier
+How Daasity Makes CPG Analytics Easier

 To learn more about how Daasity helps you track your metrics and grow your business, check out our on-demand demo.